-The McCrossan Boys Ranch, has in effect policies and procedures to ensure that all children with disabilities who reside in the residential facility and who may be in need of special education and related services are located, identified, and evaluated according to all relevant regulations.
+The McCrossan Boys Ranch, through its agreement with East Dakota Educational Cooperative as the LEA, has in effect policies and procedures to ensure that all children with disabilities who reside in the residential facility and who may be in need of special education and related services are located, identified, and evaluated according to all relevant regulations.
 This includes those students who may be homeless or wards of the state.
 Child find includes our ongoing efforts to identify school age students with disabilities through our referral and evaluation procedures.

-- Use of the term developmental delay; ARSD 24:05:24.01:09 - A student three, four, or five years old would not reside at McCrossan Boys Ranch therefore this requirement is not applicable. - Children who may be suspected of having a disability, and in need of special education, even though they are advancing from grade to grade, 300.111(c)(1); ARSD 24:05:22:01 - The district ensures that children who may be suspected having a disability, and in need of special education, even though they are advancing from grade to grade are subject to child find requirements. - Children who are highly mobile, including migrant children, 300.111(c)(2).
+Use of the term developmental delay; ARSD 24:05:24.01:09

+A student three, four, or five years old would not reside at McCrossan Boys Ranch therefore this requirement is not applicable.

+Children who may be suspected of having a disability, and in need of special education, even though they are advancing from grade to grade, 300.111(c)(1); ARSD 24:05:22:01

+The district ensures that children who may be suspected of having a disability, and in need of special education, even though they are advancing from grade to grade are subject to child find requirements.

+• Children who are highly mobile, including migrant children, 300.111(c)(2).